 “One of the most important things is it's the correct size for the home,” Fowler said.
 “Another is how long you are going to live in the home; if it's short-term, you may not invest as much as you would if you were staying in the home long-term.
 Additionally, think about the overall comfort level expected of the home: do you want the unit to remove humidity

-By better understanding these seven factors, you can make an informed decision and choose the best air conditioner for your specific needs.
+By better understanding these seven foundational factors, you can make an informed decision and confidently choose the best air conditioner tailored to your specific needs.

-Check the SEER2 (Seasonal Energy Efficiency Ratio) and EER2 (Energy Efficiency Ratio) ratings.
-A higher SEER2 rating indicates better efficiency over a typical cooling season, while a higher EER2 shows efficiency during peak heat (95°F).
+You can determine an air conditioner's energy efficiency by checking its SEER2 (Seasonal Energy Efficiency Ratio) and EER2 (Energy Efficiency Ratio) ratings.
+A higher SEER2 rating indicates better efficiency over a typical cooling season, while a higher EER2 shows robust efficiency during peak heat conditions (95°F).

 "EER2 is measured under peak load instead of a seasonal load," Fowler said.
 "That way, homeowners know when it's really hot outside that their unit is going to maintain the efficiency that it was designed to maintain."

-Our commitment to energy efficiency extends beyond SEER2 and EER2 ratings.
-Our best air conditioners incorporate variable-speed compressors, which adjust cooling output based on your home's specific needs.
-This improves energy efficiency and enhances comfort by maintaining a consistent indoor temperature.
+Our commitment to energy efficiency extends well beyond standard SEER2 and EER2 ratings.
+Our best air conditioners incorporate advanced variable-speed compressors, which intelligently adjust cooling output based on your home's specific, real-time needs.
+This cutting-edge technology not only pays for itself through improved energy efficiency, but it also elevates your comfort by maintaining a perfectly consistent indoor temperature.

 Bryant air conditioners utilize environmentally-friendly Puron Advance™ refrigerant.
 Puron Advance ™ is a non-ozone depleting AC refrigerant with a low global warming potential, contributing to a greener environment.
 Choosing a Bryant air conditioner allows you to enjoy advanced energy-saving technologies while minimizing your environmental footprint.

-- Ductless Mini Split Systems: Ductless mini split systems feature an outdoor compressor and indoor handling units mounted on walls or ceilings.
-They offer flexible, energy-efficient zoning for homes without ducts.
+- Ductless Mini Split Systems: Ductless mini split systemsfeature an outdoor compressor and indoor handling units mounted on walls or ceilings.
+They offer flexible, highly energy-efficient zoning for homes without ducts.
 Explore wall AC and garage AC unit options

-- Packaged Air Conditioners: Packaged units combine combine all components into a single outdoor unit.
-They are efficient space-savers, perfect for homes with limited indoor space for HVAC equipment.
+- Packaged Air Conditioners: Packaged units combine all components into a single outdoor unit.
+They are efficient space-savers, making them perfect for homes with limited indoor space for HVAC equipment.

-The best air conditioners operate quietly, often as low as 51 decibels (comparable to a quiet conversation).
-Look for units with sound blankets and variable-speed technology for the quietest performance.
+The best air conditioners operate as quiet as a whisper, often achieving sound levels as low as 51 decibels (comparable to a quiet conversation).
+When shopping, look for units built with sound blankets and variable-speed technology to ensure the quietest performance possible.

 All Evolution™ Series air conditioners feature an AeroQuiet™ System II design to ensure whisper-quiet operation.
 Evolution Series split AC units have a soft start and smooth ramp-up, allowing you to relax undisturbed.